Cameliaasb/CostumeMania/README.md

 # CostumeMania

-CostumeMania is a dynamic marketplace designed during a LeWagon project, where we brought our coding skills to life in just one week.
+CostumeMania is a dynamic marketplace designed during a LeWagon Bootcamp project, where we brought our coding skills to life in just one week.

 ## Features